kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 kubecost-etl-utils-6cdd489596-5dl75            1/1     Running   0          6d20h
 ```

 This step can take some time depending on how much data the Aggregator must process.
-A couple importants steps are happening in the background:
+A couple important steps are happening in the background:

 * The ETL Utils image is building the directory structure in the object store needed by Aggregator to pull the ETL data.
 * SQL tables are building.